ibrahimmkhalid/ultralytics/docs/en/guides/parking-management.md

 !!! tip "Point Selection is now Easy"

     Choosing parking points is a critical and complex task in parking management systems.
-Ultralytics streamlines this process by providing a tool that lets you define parking lot areas, which can be utilized later for additional processing.
+SFDT_Ibrahim streamlines this process by providing a tool that lets you define parking lot areas, which can be utilized later for additional processing.

 - Capture a frame from the video or camera stream where you want to manage the parking lot.
 - Use the provided code to launch a graphical interface, where you can select an image and start outlining parking regions by mouse click to create polygons.